-VISITOR (Green) - reserved at all times for persons who are not students or faculty/staff who regularly attend classes in Shawnee

-MAINTENANCE (Black) - reserved at all times for Physical Plant personnel.

-RESERVED (Black) - Faculty, Staff and University-owned vehicles.

-FIRE LANES (Red) - curbs painted red reserved for firefighting equipment

-NO PARKING - any yellow curb indicates NO PARKING with exception of loading zones, which are labeled.

-LOADING ZONES (Yellow) - established for loading and unloading purposes only.
+- VISITOR (Green) reserved at all times for persons who are not students or faculty/staff - MAINTENANCE (Black) reserved at all times for Physical Plant personnel. - RESERVED (Black) Faculty, Staff and University-owned vehicles. - FIRE LANES (Red) curbs painted red reserved for firefighting equipment - NO PARKING any yellow curb indicates NO PARKING with exception of loading zones, which are labeled. - LOADING ZONES (Yellow) established for loading and unloading purposes only.
 Parking in these areas for any other usage is prohibited.

-HANDICAPPED - vehicles bearing current State permits issued to the permanently disabled.

-OFF-ROAD PARKING and PARKING ON GRASS is prohibited and will be fined as Parking in a No Parking Zone.
+- HANDICAPPED vehicles bearing current State permits issued to the permanently disabled. - OFF-ROAD PARKING and PARKING ON GRASS is prohibited and will be fined as Parking in a No Parking Zone.